eernstg/typer/README.md

-However, we can pass a generic callback which will receive the underlying type `T` of the `Typer<T>` as its actual argument, and it will also receive the object which is being type tested (`promotedN` in the example).
+However, we can pass a generic callback which will receive the underlying type `T` of the `Typer<T>` as its actual argument, and it will also receive the object which is being type tested (`promoted` in the example).

-In the body of that callback we can then use the promoted value, and it is statically known that it has a type which is a subtype of that type argument (in the example: we know that `promotedN is X`).
+In the body of that callback we can then use the promoted value, and it is statically known that it has a type which is a subtype of that type argument (in the example: we know that the actual argument has type `X`).

-In the case where `promoteOrNull` or `promote` is used to return a value, we may need to perform a type cast on returned values (like `return promotedN as int`).
-The reason for this is that it is not known to the static analysis that `X` is exactly the underlying type of `typer`.
-It is true, but we have to insist on it because the type checker can't see it.
+Note that `X` is bounded by the statically known type argument of `typer`, which means that we can use the interface of `num` on the promoted object.

+Note, though, that we are actually promoting the promoted object to the type reified by `typer` (which is `int`), not just to the statically known bound (which is `num`).
+So when the value of `n` is `2.5`, we use the value from `orElse()`, and do not run the `callback`.

 ### Example design